 Wavies regularly raise money for the organisation and take part in programs and events the Foundation runs.
-A recent example is the 2015 Fred Hollows Coastrek event.
-Eight Wavelength employees (two teams) volunteered to take part in this 55km trek which isn’t for the fainthearted!
-Teams arranged training walks and fundraising events as part of this commitment.
-Everyone managed to complete the challenge and both teams completed the walk within 15 hours, 15 minutes and over $5500 was raised.
+One example is the Fred Hollows Coastrek event.
+Each year, Wavies volunteer to take part in this 55km trek which isn’t for the fainthearted!
+We arrange training walks and fundraising events as part of this commitment.

 Médecins Sans Frontières

 Wavelength International sponsors relevant Médecins Sans Frontières activities, like photographic exhibitions, to support and highlight the extensive and valuable work volunteers and medical professionals do in countries suffering from devastation.